1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     !!! warning

-        - When moving or pulling out the hotend, *be careful to not break any wires or rip them off from the sensor and heater catridge* - so better unscrew the tiny hex screws a bit and take out the thermistor and the heating cartridge first as mentioned above.
+        - When moving or pulling out the hotend, *be careful to not break any wires or rip them off from the sensor and heater cartridge* - so better unscrew the tiny hex screws a bit and take out the thermistor and the heating cartridge first as mentioned above.
         - Check the wires and contacts if they aren't harmed and if everything is ok.
         - ***Never try to unscrew the heatbreak from the heater block while the parts are cold!*** <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the heatbreak!